Azur Air (Germany): Early developments

-In mid 2016, Anex Tourism Group, yet engaged especially in Russian leisure market and operating airlines both in Russia (Azur Air Russia) und Ukraine (Azur Air Ukraine), founded a German subsidiary in Düsseldorf and started distribution for 2017 travel season in late 2016.
+In mid 2016, Anex Tourism Group, yet engaged especially in Russian leisure market and operating airlines both in Russia (Azur Air) und Ukraine (Azur Air Ukraine), founded a German subsidiary in Düsseldorf and started distribution for 2017 travel season in late 2016.
 The AOC for its German carrier was requested simultaneously.
 First flights are scheduled to start in April 2017.
 Beside its home base at Düsseldorf Airport, where the fleet will also be maintained, Azur Air planned to operate from Berlin-Schönefeld and Munich.
 At the beginning, Azur Air flew to Mediterranean destinations and the Caribbean for Anex Tour only.

 At first, Azur Air was to receive three Boeing 767-300ER from sister company Azur Air from Russia.
 The fleet was planned to be enhanced by Boeing 737 and 757s later on while destination network would be expanded.
 Operations were firstly planned to start in spring 2017, but have been shifted towards summer 2017.
 Azur Air then received its AOC and commenced operations a few days later on 4 July.

 During summer 2017, Azur Air announced it would increase its long-haul operations by offering more flights to Punta Cana from its existing departure airports Berlin-Schönefeld and Düsseldorf as well as starting the destination from several more German cities such as Hannover.